las-wg/agent-permissions.json/README.md

 * Whether the action is `allowed` or forbidden
 * (Optionally) `modifiers`, e.g. a limit on how many actions can be performed at the same time or whether it requires explicit user consent

+The top-level field `strict` prescribes the default behavior for an action that is not explicitly allowed or forbidden (`true`: defaults to forbidden, `false`: defaults to allowed).

 The latter are described using `action_guidelines`, which is a list containing, for each element:

 * An RFC-2119 style `directive` (`"MUST"`, `"MUST NOT"`, `"SHOULD"`, `"SHOULD NOT"`)